SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/data-tests/data-tests.md

 Data tests use [dbt](https://docs.getdbt.com/docs/build/data-tests) for the underlying test execution, but you don’t need to know dbt or how to write your own tests.
 Prophecy simplifies the test definitions that are normally defined in `.sql` and `.yaml` files.

-You can create Data Tests in Prophecy using the visual canvas.
+You can create data tests in Prophecy using the visual canvas.

 ### Supported database objects